1987–88 All-Ireland Senior Club Hurling Championship

 The 1987–88 All-Ireland Senior Club Hurling Championship was the 18th staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
 The championship ran from 23 August 1987 to 17 March 1988.

-Borris-Ileigh of Tipperary were the defending champions, however, they failed to qualify after being defeated by Lorrha in the North Tipperary Championship.
+Borris-Ileigh of Tipperary were the defending champions, however, they failed to qualify after being defeated by Lorrha in the North Tipperary SHC.
+Cappawhite of Tipperary made their championship debut.

 The All-Ireland final was played at Croke Park in Dublin on 17 March 1988, between Midleton of Cork and Athenry of Galway, in what was a first championship meeting between the teams.
 Midleton won the match by 3–08 to 0–09 to claim a first title.

 Athenry's P. J. Molloy was the championship's top scorer with 0–31.